eReefs/ereefs.github.io/README.md

 The site defines the following collections:

-- [collaborators](./docs/_collaborators/): information about eReefs collaboration partners.
+- [collaborators](./docs/_collaborators/): information about eReefs collaboration partners
 - [funding](./docs/_funding): one snippet for each funding agency
+- [tools](./docs/_tools): one snippet for each eReefs platform component that has its own URL

 &nbsp;